 There was a huge amount of interest at both exhibitions.
 What we did not expect is that some of the opportunities had not been envisaged.
-The beauty of Fusion is it is possible, with a little bit of software configuration, to integrate it with a variety of systems to provide a custom solution to meet a customer’s specific needs.
+The beauty of Fusion is it is possible, with a little bit of software configuration, to integrate it with a variety of systems to provide a bespoke solution to meet a customer’s specific needs.
 For example, for the rail industry.

 5. How do you think Brigade Fusion will change the future of worksite safety for the mining and construction industries?

 Until now, off road detection systems have been based on object distance.
 However, with Brigade Fusion the operator alerts are based on risk level.
 Areas of risk can be defined for up to six speed ranges and each detection is tracked to determine the length of time before a collision occurs.
-This provides relevant alerts, minimizing alarm fatigue caused by the false positives of systems that only detect distance.
+This provides relevant alerts, minimising alarm fatigue caused by the false positives of systems which only detect distance.